First civilians leave Mariupol steel plant; hundreds remain - NewsBreak

 Ukrainian President Volodymyr Zelenskyy said he hoped more people would be able to leave Mariupol in an organized evacuation on Monday.
 The city council told residents wanting to leave to gather at a shopping mall to wait for buses.

-Zelenskyy told Greek state television that remaining civilians in the steel plant were afraid to board buses because they believe they will be taken to Russia.
+Zelenskyy told Greek state television that remaining civilians in the steel plant were afraid to board buses because they feared they would be taken to taken to Russia.
 He said he had been assured by the U.N. that they would be allowed to go to areas his government controls.

 In the wake of the evacuation from the plant, Russian forces resumed shelling there Sunday, according to one of the defenders.